codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/saml/saml-okta.md

 ---
 title: Okta SSO via SAML
 description: Setting up Okta via SAML
-group: single-sign-on
+redirect_from:
-sub_group: saml
+  - /docs/single-sign-on/saml/saml-okta/
 toc: true
 ---

 Set up SSO for OKta using SAML.
-For a general overview on SAML, see [Setting up SAML2 Federated SSO]({{site.baseurl}}/docs/single-sign-on/saml/).
+For a general overview on SAML, see [Setting up SAML2 Federated SSO]({{site.baseurl}}/docs/administration/single-sign-on/saml/).

 >If you do not see SAML in the SSO list, please create a support ticket to enable SAML for your account.